 DA/DP allows exporters to lend some credit terms to importers but would generally be considered to be less secure as compared to LC.
 Under the DA arrangement, the seller will pass on the ownership and shipping documents to the buyer only if the buyer accepts the accompanying bills of exchange.
 Meanwhile, under the DP arrangement, the seller gives instructions to the bank to release ownership and shipping documents when the buyer has fulfilled payment obligations.
 Hence, we observe how the banks serve as the middlemen under these arrangements but they do not provide the guarantee of payment.

-What are the benefits of Trade Financing?
+What are the benefits of Trade Financing in Singapore?

 Fuels the growth of your business